 Definition of GTIN

 GTIN stands for Global Trade Item Number and refers to all levels of packing which could be purchased and maintained in an inventory system.
 A GTIN is the number which is used to identify something which can be purchased, sold or put into inventory.
-This includes; individual items which can be purchased by a consumer, as well as cases of items which could be purchased by a retailer and moved within their supply chain.
-In short, a GTIN is an umbrella term used to refer to items and cases which may need to identified with a GTIN barcode.
+This includes individual items which can be purchased by a consumer, as well as cases of items which could be purchased by a retailer and moved within their supply chain.
+In short, a GTIN is an umbrella term used to refer to items and cases which may need to be identified with a GTIN barcode.

 The following 8 minute GS1 Video explains how different barcode terms, including the GTIN are used within the GS1 numbering system.